DuguidLab/drim2p/docs/tutorials/roi-drawing.md

 ![](../resources/screenshots/draw-roi-gui.png)

 !!! note
-    For larger and remote files, you might want to use the `--lazy` option (i.e., `drim2p draw roi . --lazy`) to avoid computing the maximum intensity projection over the whole file.
-This will considerably speed up the GUI startup time, but will result in no maximum intensity projection being shown and scrolling through grouped Z projections feeling more sluggish.
+    For larger and remote files, you might want to use the `--lazy` option (i.e., `drim2p draw roi . --lazy`) to avoid computing the mean intensity projection over the whole file.
+This will considerably speed up the GUI startup time, but will result in no mean intensity projection being shown and scrolling through grouped Z projections feeling more sluggish.

 ## Understanding the GUI